infinityworks/101-Sessions/sessions/React-100/101/102.002/README.md

 ## Learn

-* Make it possible to increment and decrement by 10.
+* Add another button and count property to the state, increment it by dispatching an action which is handled by a reducer.